LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 ## Viewing the Location Tree

 We can visualise the tree in a program called _FigTree_.
-There is a bug to launch the Mac version of FigTree v1.4.4, but you follow the [instruction](https://linguaphylo.github.io/tutorials/figtree) to start it from the terminal.
+There is a bug to launch the Mac version of FigTree v1.4.4.
+Feel free to visit our [Tech Rescue](tech-rescue.md) page if you encounter any difficulties or need assistance.

 Lauch the program, and follow the steps below:

 1. Open the summary tree file `h5n1_with_trait.tree` by using the `Open...` option in the `File` menu;